 There are 104 one- and two-bedroom apartments, of which 78 are affordable for people earning up to 60 percent of area median income and 26 are market rate.
 There are laundry rooms on each floor.
-Pets weighing up to 10 pounds are allowed.
+Pets are welcome; dogs weighing up to 20 pounds are allowed.
 Smoking is allowed in apartments, not in the common areas.
 There are about 2000 square feet of community and support space on the first floor as well as approximately 2000 square feet of retail space.
 There is off-street parking for 88 cars.

 “’It’s beautiful,’ 76-year-old Margaret Hopkins, who lived in the old Rowe for 34 years, said—a refrain repeated over and over again by tenants describing their new apartments,” wrote Laurel Leff in the Sept.
 8, 2011 edition of the New Haven Independent.